CVLab-Uniss/FFD-EXTENDED/README.md

 ## File Contents

-Each file contains a list of gaze data point where each row is a single gaze point and the columns correspond to:
+Each file contains a list of gaze data point where each row is a single gaze point and the columns correspond to:<br>
 •	ExportDate: Date when the file was exported (Year, Month, Day).
 •	StudioVersionRec: Tobii Studio release version used to perform the recording.
 •	RecordingDate: Date when the recording was performed (Year, Month, Day).